www-wewe/tic-tac-toe/README.md

-Homework assignment no. 1, Tic-Tac-Toe
+Homework solution, Tic-Tac-Toe
 ====================================

-**Publication date:**  March 15, 2022

-**Submission deadline:** April 1, 2022

-## CHANGELOG

-* 15.3.2022: Fixed JDK 11 compatibility issue with ``String#formatted``
-* 16.3.2022: Fixed Test on Windows caused by unnecessary stdout normalization

 General information
 -------------------
-The goal of this homework is to implement the game of [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe)
+This project is implementation of the game of [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe)
 The players will alternate turns, each playing one action command.
 See the "Running the application" section of this README to understand the desired behavior and the user interface.